issp-center-dev/DCore/doc/impuritysolvers/scipy/scipy.rst

 - ``dim_full_diag{int}``: Maximum dimension of the matrix to be diagonalized by full diagonalization method.
 If the matrix is larger than this value, it will be treated by sparse solver.

-- ``particle_numbers{str}``: Particle numbers to be considered in a list format, e.g., `[1, 2, 3]`.
+- ``particle_numbers{str}``: Particle numbers to be considered.
+Specify in a list format, e.g., `[1, 2, 3]`.
 If None (default), all particle numbers are considered.
 This parameter is useful to reduce the calculation time.
 Note that all states necessary to the Green's function calculation, namely, thermally occupied :math:`N`-particle states and :math:`N\pm 1` states, should be included.

 - ``n_eigen{int}``: Number of eigenvalues to be computed by the sparse solver.